 ETIQUETAS

-Interview beneath the missiles to Nava Semel: "And the Rat Laughed" with Jane Fonda / by viviana marcela iriart, Tel Aviv-City Bell, 14-20 November 2012
+Interview beneath the missiles to Nava Semel: "And the Rat Laughed" with Jane Fonda / by Viviana Marcela Iriart (excerpt) / "INTERVIEWS" (2025) by Viviana Marcela Iriart

 Because the famous actress and activist, Oscar winning, was moved while reading a paragraph from the most successful book by award-winning Israeli writer Nava Semel at the closing ceremony of a historic event: The first International Symposium on Sexual Violence during The Holocaust, organized by the foundation created by Steven Spielberg, USC Shoah Foundation - The Institute for Visual History and Education - and Remember the Women Institute the past 8th November in LA.